Welcome to Mother Africa

 Welcome to The Mother Africa Trust

-Mother Africa was established during in the darkest period of Zimbabwe’s recent history.
+Mother Africa was founded during one of the most challenging times in Zimbabwe’s recent history.

 Community & Conservation Levy

-The Mother Africa Trust is very grateful to every guest of Amalinda Lodge, Ivory Lodge and Khulu Bush Camp who contributed towards uplifting the local communities and establishment of meaningful and effective conservation initiatives.
+The Mother Africa Trust expresses heartfelt gratitude to all guests of Amalinda Lodge, Ivory Lodge, and Khulu Bush Camp who have contributed to uplifting local communities and fostering meaningful conservation programs.

 Purpose Driven Safaris